OctopusDeploy/blog/blog/2021-10/k8yaml/index.md

 1. In your **Resource group** click **Create** then **Kubernetes Service**
 2. Give the cluster a name and select an appropriate region
 3. Accept the default options and click through to Create
-4. The cluster name will be the AKS cluster name in Octopus Deploy.
-Make note of the resource group name.
+4. The cluster name will be the AKS cluster name in Octopus Deploy - make note of the resource group name

 ### Add the service principal account in Octopus {#add-service-principal-account}